Maldives diving terms explained

 Atoll

-An atoll, sometimes called a coral atoll is a ring-shaped coral reef, island, or chain of islands that encircles a lagoon.
+coral atoll is a ring-shaped coral reef, island, or chain of islands that encircles a lagoon.
 In total there are 26 atolls in the Maldives.

 The word is thought to derive from 17th century French.
 At least the word is used in early descriptions of Maldivian Atolls.
 However, it is likely it actually came from the local Divehi language, which is the Indo-Aryan language of the Maldives; Atolu.